Babadinho/caseify/README.md

 - Open Chrome and go to chrome://extensions
 - Enable "Developer mode" in the top-right corner
-- Click "Load unpacked" and select the extension's folder
+- Click "Load unpacked" and select the extension's 'dist' folder